mkoehnenlmu/mlops_project_23/reports/README.md

 9. **.github (Used)**: We added a ".github" folder to leverage GitHub Actions for continuous integration and continuous deployment (CI/CD).
 This folder contained workflows for automating various project tasks.

-10. **.dvc (Used)**: We also included a ".dvc" folder to integrate Data Version Control (DVC) into our project.
+10. **.dvc (Used at start)**: We also included a ".dvc" folder to integrate Data Version Control (DVC) into our project.
 However data versioning was done in the cloud once integrated.

 We tailored the cookiecutter template to our project's specific needs, utilizing the folders that were most relevant to our ML Ops workflow while omitting those that did not align with our development approach.